CCbedair/nixu-challenges-2019/Device-Control-Pwnel-2/README.md

-# The solution for "Device Control Pwnel" challenge.
+# The solution for "Device Control Pwnel-2" challenge.

 ## Step
 1. We download the file and extract it.
 Then we see 2 files: source code and L64 bit binary.
 The device binary is interesting.